openhab/openhab-addons/addons/ui/org.openhab.ui.cometvisu/README.md

 ### Client configuration

-If you don´t use the given example below, please make sure that you correctly configure openHAB as backend in the CometVisu-Config by adding `backend="oh2"` to the root pages-element, like `<pages...backend="oh2"...>`
+If you don´t use the given example below, please make sure that you correctly configure openHAB as backend in the CometVisu-Config by adding `backend="oh2"` to the root pages-element (e.g. `<pages...backend="oh2"...>`)

 It is a good start to use the new sitemap support, to get a working example config, which you can store an customize for your needs.
 Open a sitemap in the CometVisu client like this: